uriel1998/weather.sh/README.md

 * The second line is your default location.
 (See note below)
 * The third line is your default degree character (either `c` or `f`)
 * The fourth line is True or False depending on whether or not you want icons displayed for the weather.
+* The fifth line is True or False depending on whether or not you want multicolored output for the weather.

 ### Command-line options